SerenityDHC/Tari-Dual-Mining-on-LuckyPool-with-Clore.Ai-Server/README.md

-# Tari-Mining-with-Clore.AI
-This guide will help you setup a multiminer on a rented Clore.Ai server.
-This will mine on both Sha3 + RandomX.

-# 🚀 Dual Mining Setup Guide (SHA3X + RandomX)<br>
+# 🚀 Tari Dual Mining Setup Guide for CLORE.AI (SHA3X + RandomX)<br>

-# Install Tari Universe to create a Tari and Monero Wallet:
+# Install Tari Universe at home to create a Tari and Monero Wallet:

 <br>
 1️⃣ Rent & Access the Server